netzkontrast/chapters/README.md

 ## Who Chapters Is For

 Chapters is for people who:
-- read closely and think carefully
+- Read closely and think carefully
-- enjoy ideas, questions, and unfinished thoughts
+- Enjoy ideas, questions, and unfinished thoughts
-- value discernment over speed
+- Value discernment over speed
-- want technology that respects attention
+- Want technology that respects attention

 You don't need to be a writer.
 You don't need to publish.